 1. Topspin Practice

-- Use a medium speed ball for topspin practice.
+- Use a medium-speed ball for topspin practice.

 2. Backspin Practice

-3. Sidespin Exercise
+3. Sidespin Practice

 - Practice sidespin serves by hitting the ball from the side.

-4. Spin Combination Exercise
+4. Spin Combination Practice

 - Combine two types of spin, such as topspin and sidespin, to create variations.